carlos-gmartin/Financial-Truth-Guard/README.md

 Financial Truth Guard was developed as part of the CMP2024 course project at [University of East Anglia].
 Special thanks to [Farhana Liza] for guidance and support.

+Project Rights:

+Please reference if any of the code from this project is used.
+Thank you.